-Harry Mount, who has been biking to work every day during lockdown, backs the Government's move to encourage bicycles
+Harry Mount, who biked to work every day during lockdown, backs the Prince who has ridden a bike for the first time in years

 The bike shop Halfords has reported a massive increase in bike sales during the lockdown.
 The Mayor of London, Sadiq Khan, is reconfiguring the city's roads to accommodate a boom in biking during the post-lockdown period.
 And now the Government is backing the move to two wheels with grants for bike repair and subsidies on e-bikes.

 No wonder.
 The bike is the ultimate post-lockdown transport.
-I've been biking to Oldie Towers every day during lockdown.
+I biked to Oldie Towers every day during lockdown.
 For all the sadness and tragedy of the epidemic, biking has been unaffected by it.
 If anything, my journey to work has been quicker because of the lack of cars.
 You inevitably self-isolate on a bike and, during these rough times, the only measure you have to take is to give people a slightly wider berth when you're overtaking.

 Here's hoping a small silver lining of the catastrophe is that more people will take up the greatest form of transport known to man - the bicycle.